What is the Energy Company Obligation scheme (ECO)?

 You can also save energy by changing your habits.
 Besides closing curtains at night and closing doors on unheated rooms, try turning your thermostat down by just one degree.
 This simple change can save you money on heating year after year, and while in the short run you may put on a jumper you might not even notice the difference after a week.

-Big savings are to be made with your white goods.
-When it comes to replacing a fridge, freezer, washing machine or washer-dryer look for energy efficient models.
+Big savings can be made with your white goods.
+When it comes to replacing a fridge, freezer, washing machine or washer-dryer look for energy-efficient models.
 Most shops will now provide a usage figure and energy efficiency rating when they sell new white goods.